| Seward, AlaskaAugust 28, 1918

 conspicuous couple since you left and I seem to have been or is (whichever is

+best English) the longest winded friend she's had.
 If luck favors me and peace is declared before too long a time lapse, I might

 come up to you confidentially [sic] grasp you by coat lapels, or bars if you're